albertqi/randmst/README.md

 ## 1. Introduction

-In this write-up, we determine how the expected weight of the minimum spanning tree (hereinafter called MST) grows as a function of $n$ (the number of vertices) for each of the three given cases.
+In this write-up, we determine how the expected weight of the minimum spanning tree (hereinafter called MST) grows as a function of $n$ (the number of vertices) for each of the three given cases (although we split the third case into two separate cases).
 We will first talk about our pruning thresholds for each case and then break down our results for each case.
-Finally, we will discuss our experiments in more depth, covering the asymptotic runtime of our algorithm and other issues we came across along the way.
+Finally, we will discuss our experiments in more depth, covering the asymptotic runtime of our algorithm and other intruiging details we discovered along the way.

 ## 2. Pruning Thresholds

 The biggest challenge for this project is figuring out how to handle large values of $n$.
-A complete graph with $n=262144$ vertices has over 34 billion edges; it is unreasonable to run Prim's algorithm on graphs of this magnitude.
+A complete graph with $n=262144$ vertices has over 34 billion edges; it is unreasonable to run Prim's algorithm on graphs of this size.
 Thus, we need to find a way to prune edges that are extremely unlikely to be included in the MST.

 Say we have some arbitrary complete graph $G$.
 If we knew the maximum edge weight $w$ in the MST of $G$, then we could prune all edges in $G$ that have a weight larger than $w$ since we know that these will not be included in the MST.
-So, how can we find the maximum edge weight of $G$ before we spend time constructing it?
+So, how can we find the maximum edge weight of the MST of $G$ before we actually construct it?

 We cannot find the exact value of $w$ for $G$, but we can estimate $w$ by looking at the maximum edge weights for smaller values of $n$.
 Then, we can construct a function $w(n)$ that returns the expected maximum edge weight as a function of $n$.